Toolkit Oil Paint Mixing Guide

-If you haven’t gotten the chance yet, head over to our previous article – Creating Fabulous Colours With Oils, for various techniques and tips to colour mixing and colour harmony that would be a helpful guide when employing the other materials and processes that you will be reading here.
+If you haven’t gotten the chance yet, head over to our previous article – Creating Fabulous Colors With Oils, for various techniques and tips to color mixing and color harmony that would be a helpful guide when employing the other materials and processes that you will be reading here.

 TABLE OF CONTENTS:

 Mixing Oil Paints Tips and Techniques